Trams in Europe: Overview

 After World War 2, trams were seen as advantageous in many countries because, unlike buses, they did not use scarce petrol resources.
-However many tramways closed in the mid 20th century, as they were seen as less effective in terms of costs and use of the roadway than other forms of street transport.
+Still many tramways closed in the mid 20th century, as they were seen as less effective in terms of costs and use of the roadway than other forms of street transport.
 However, in recent decades tram networks in many countries in Europe have grown considerably.
+In 2018, Europe had 204 networks, more than half of the total amount in the world.

 The Netherlands, which already makes extensive use of trams, has plans to expand tram services to two additional cities.

 In Germany, many cities retain their original tram networks.
 In some places, tram networks have been added or expanded through the introduction of hybrid tram-train or stadtbahn systems which may combine standard railway, on-street and underground operations.
 Notable examples are the systems in Cologne and Karlsruhe.
 In Frankfurt-am-Main, many tram lines were transferred to U-Bahn operation.

 In the United Kingdom, investment in public transport in the late 1980s turned to light rail as an alternative to more costly underground railway solutions, with the opening of the Tyne & Wear Metro in Newcastle (1980) and the Docklands Light Railway in London (1987) systems.
 However, the first British city to reintroduce on-street trams was Manchester, with the opening of its Metrolink network in 1992.
 Several other UK cities followed with their own modern tram systems, including Sheffield (Supertram, opened 1994), Birmingham and Wolverhampton (West Midlands Metro, opened 1999), London (Tramlink, opened 2000, albeit in a small part of Greater London), Nottingham (Nottingham Express Transit, opened 2004) and Edinburgh (Edinburgh Trams, opened 2014).
 Cardiff is currently building a system of 4 Light Rail Lines due to open in 2024.
 Many of these cities are planning or building network extensions.